 Early Printed Books

-Of special importance is the library of the counts Kinsky, the so-called Kinskyana, donated to the NL by the instigator of the nationalisation of university and Jesuit collections Franz Joseph Count Kinsky.
-This library uses its original shelf marks and contains the family library of the counts Kinsky (Bibliotheca Kinskyana maior), the personal library of Count Franz Joseph (Bibliotheca Kinskyana minor) and his personal library of military literature (Bibliotheca militaris).
+The historical collection also includes several book units.
+The Kinský Library has a special status, the so-called Kinskyana, which was donated to the library by the initiator of university and Jesuit collections, František Josef, Count Kinský (1739-1805).
+This library is based on its original shelf marks and consists of the Kinský family library (Bibliotheca Kinskyana maior) and the personal library of Count František Josef (Bibliotheca Kinskyana minor), which includes a collection of military literature (Bibliotheca militaris).

 In the course of the library’s existence, the Ungar´s system of division was augmented by other sections.
 The most important wholes among them are the shelf mark 65 - Prague Lobkowicz Library (purchased in 1928), the shelf mark 72 - The Collection of Magical Literature of Kamill Resler, and the shelf mark 75 - the library of Bernard Bolzano.